 - Using a pastry brush, or a teaspoon, brush/pour a small amount of the coffee liquid across the tops of the cupcakes.
 Allow to soak in completely and repeat two or three times.

 - Set cupcakes aside

-- In a large mixer, combine the cheese (cream or marscapone) and confectioner’s sugar on medium until smooth using a paddle attachment.
+- In a large mixer, combine the cheese, cream or coconut cream, and confectioner's sugar on medium until smooth using a paddle attachment.

 - Set aside.